 MEASURING WITH AN INSTRUMENT

 Have the child place the violin under her chin (in the chin rest) and fully extend her left arm.
 The scroll (very end of the violin) should hit the centre of the palm of the left hand.
 Generally, it’s a good idea to play on an instrument that is a bit smaller than one that is bigger, especially for beginners.

 MEASURING WITH A YARDSTICK (or stiff measuring tape)

 If you don’t have access to an instrument, use a yardstick.
 Lift the left arm and extend it fully to the side, palm facing upward, fingers flat and straight out.
-Place the yardstick under the chin, touching the neck (you are going to measure from neck to palm as this is where the violin will sit), and then determine the measurement from the neck to the center of the palm.
+Place the yardstick under the chin, touching the neck (you are going to measure from neck to palm as this is where the violin will sit), and then determine the measurement from the neck to the centre of the palm.
 Don’t allow for any slack.
-Once you have the size in inches, use the size chart, below, to determine the child’s size.
+Once you have the size in inches, use the size chart below to determine the child’s size.